 You got this!

-It is going to be difficult but in the end, it is worth it!
-Once you see how amazing you feel after a few months of skipping out on that gluteny, conventional dairy-filled pizza, you will never regret it or look back.
+It is going to be difficult but in the end it is worth it!
+Once you see how amazing you feel after a few months of skipping out on that gluteny dairy filled pizza, you will never regret it or look back.
 Remember, not all eliminations are forever!
-Most aren’t and you may be able to later add in foods you reacted to, at least in moderation.
-If you suffer from chronic inflammation symptoms such as headaches, fatigue, brain fog, IBS, anxiety, and so forth, take the leap in investing in your health by fueling your body with what it needs to heal.
-You’ll be amazed by what you discover, and you may even get off your medications and live that pain-free, carefree life you deserve.
+Most aren’t and you may be able to add in foods you reacted too later on, if nothing in moderation.
+If you suffer from chronic inflammation symptoms such as; headaches, fatigue, brain fog, IBS, anxiety and so forth, take the leap in investing in your health by fueling your body with what it needs to heal.
+You’ll be amazed what you discover and you may even get off your medications and live that pain free carefree life you deserve.
 Thanks for reading and contact me for any questions or guidance.
 I am here to help because I wish I had some guidance in the beginning of my journey.

 Most of us seek out help once we start developing problems.
 These “problems” are actually symptoms that manifest as common issues like pain, fatigue, and digestive trouble.
 Not knowing that these are symptoms of a larger issue, we begin to treat these “problems” directly with pain medications, energy supplements, and digestive help.
 This seems like the right thing to do – because you don’t know better.
 I certainly didn’t, and I have a degree in the heath field!